flare-foundation/ftso-v2-provider-deployment/README.md

 Additionally, once in a reward epoch the **System Client** triggers voter registration, which allows participating in the following reward epoch.

-**Data Provider** obtains all commit and reveal data straight from encoded transaction calldata recored in the indexer database.
-All calls to `Submission` contract ar simply empty function invocations, with the actual submission data provided as additional calldata on the transaction.
+**Data Provider** obtains all commit and reveal data straight from encoded transaction calldata recorded in the indexer database.
+All calls to `Submission` contract are simply empty function invocations, with the actual submission data provided as additional calldata on the transaction.

 # Deployment